-Plain film features can be non-specific
+Plain radiographic features can be non-specific:

-- bullae occupy more than one-third of the affected hemithorax (vary in size 1-20 cm);
+- bullae occupy more than one-third of the affected hemithorax (vary in size 1-20 cm)

 - upper lobes have greater involvement

-- there is bilateral and asymmetric lung involvement;
+- there is bilateral and asymmetric lung involvement

 High-resolution chest CT is used to assess the extent of disease and determine

-suitability for lung volume reduction surgery:
+suitability for lung volume reduction surgery.
+Features on CT include:

-- bullae predominant in subpleural location
+- bullae predominantly in the subpleural location

 - the presence of concomitant foci of paraseptal and centrilobular emphysema